LivePersonInc/knowledge-center-archive/_release/October 2021/week-of-october-27th.md

 {: .important}
 The timing and scope of these features or functionalities remain at the sole discretion of LivePerson and are subject to change.

+## Support Medallia Survey Bots

+### Type: New Feature [Bot Connectors - Release 2.36]

+**Availability:** All brands

+**Enablement:** An additional step was added in the beginning of the Third-Party Bots wizard, named Choose Bot Type,  where users are able to choose between two bot types: Survey and Agent .
+By choosing 'Agent' the known flow will be executed.
+When choosing 'Survey' the user is able to select Medallia as Vendor for the last step.

+### Description
+Support Survey Bots using the Medallia vendor and allow a Medallia Bot to join selected conversations and start a survey with the customer.
+Answers will be forwarded back to Medallia.
+One of Medallia’s key features is helping companies collect customer feedback and then analyzing them to improve customer care.

 ## Conversation Builder bots now prevent consumer interruptions

 ### Type: Enhancement [Conversation Builder - Release 2021_11.0]